6 Signs You Don't Know Squat About Nutrition

 Why eating more frequently can work:

-- Eating more frequently will help you fight off hunger, which will help with temptation.
+- Eating more frequently will help you fight off hunger, which will help with the temptation.

 - It's similar to the difference between going to the store hungry or full; you'll almost always buy something that wasn't planned.